kaixinguor/CarND-Advanced-Lane-Lines/writeup.md

 |580.
 460.  |320.
 0.     |
 |705.
 460.  |960.
 0.     |
 |1106.66662598  720.  | 960.
 720.    |

+The function `warper()` in lines 23 through 28 compute perspectiv matrix and apply it to the input image.

 I verified that my perspective transform was working as expected by drawing the `src` and `dst` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image (shown as follows).